 Microchips require no batteries as they use passive RFID (Radio Frequency Identification Device) technology, which means they are activated by a radio signal emitted from a scanner.
 Pet-ID microchips work instantly, are biocompatible, impermeable, chemically stable and remain operative for the lifetime of your pet.

 For dogs, cats, rabbits and ferrets, microchips are inserted via an injection between the shoulder blades, just below the surface of the skin.
 The injection needle is designed in such a way that the animal experiences virtually no discomfort.
 In fact, using our needles, most animals don’t feel a thing.

-Pet microchip scanners are small handheld devices used by pet professionals to identify your pet by scanning its microchip.
-They are similar in size to a large calculator and tuned into the radio frequencies of pet microchips, displaying the pet’s unique microchip number on screen when scanned.
+Microchip scanners are small handheld devices used by animal welfare professionals to identify your pet.
+Scanners transmit and receive using the radio frequencies of microchips and display the pet’s unique microchip number on the scanner’s screen.

-Even though they have a lifetime guarantee, for additional assurance, we recommend you have your pet’s microchip check scanned by a pet professional once per year.
+Even though they have a lifetime guarantee, we recommend you have your pet’s microchip scanned regularly and check your registration details are up to date.
 It’s easy to do this during annual check-ups and vaccinations.